-When low inflation pressure is detected or if the system is not functioning properly, Tire Monitor will light up the tire pressure warning light ((())) (also referred to as a telltale) in the instrument panel and will display one of the following messages in the text window, for example: Tire pressure low Check rear right tire7 or Tire press. syst Service required.
+When low inflation pressure is detected or if the system is not functioning properly, Tire Monitor will light up the tire pressure warning light ((1)) (also referred to as a telltale) in the instrument panel and will display one of the following messages in the text window, for example: Tire pressure low Check rear right tire5 or Tire press. syst Service required.

-If the system cannot determine which tire has low pressure, a general text (Tire pressure low Check tires) will be displayed.
+If two or more tires have low pressure or if the system cannot determine which tire has low pressure, a general text (Tire pressure low Check tires) will be displayed.